⚕️ This is a health information article. It does not replace advice from your doctor, obstetrician, or midwife. View sources

 Cardamom by Trimester — What Changes?

-Your relationship with cardamom can shift across pregnancy.
+Your relationship with cardamom can shift across the three trimesters of pregnancy.
 Here is a practical guide for each stage.

 First Trimester · Weeks 1–12